 Rivers, creeks and wetlands play a vital role in sustaining healthy communities and economies.
 They provide connections across the landscape for people, plants and animals with benefits that extend well beyond the river bank.

-Healthy rivers are the lifeblood of inland NSW, energising the landscape and supporting both economic and environmental outcomes.
+Healthy rivers are the lifeblood of inland New South Wales, energising the landscape and supporting both economic and environmental outcomes.

-Over the past 200 years, many creeks and wetlands in NSW have had their natural flow cycles disrupted as a result of dams and weirs.
-The NSW Office of Environment and Heritage (OEH) is working with communities to return a more natural cycle of flows to key rivers and wetlands across the state.
+Over the past 200 years, many creeks and wetlands in New South Wales have had their natural flow cycles disrupted as a result of dams and weirs.
+We work with communities to return a more natural cycle of flows to key rivers and wetlands across the state.

 Rivers and wetlands also have great cultural and spiritual significance to Aboriginal people.
 These landscapes provide a link to traditional storytelling, beliefs and practices.
 They are also a rich source of food, medicine and materials for shelter, clothing and tools as part of their living culture.

-Water for the environment has helped to restore, maintain and improve river and wetland sites across NSW over the past 20 years.
+Water for the environment has helped to restore, maintain and improve river and wetland sites across New South Wales over the past 20 years.

 Water releases trigger a surge in the number of insects and micro-organisms within a wetland.
 Frogs emerge to feed and become food for waterbirds, fish, turtles and other reptiles.